parttimehacker/newpi/README.md

 sudo raspi-config
 ```

-- If the terminal font is too small then you can change it from the command line
+- Optional - If the terminal font is too small then you can change it from the command line
 ```
 sudo vi /etc/default/console-setup
 ```